zhouhao/Hexo-Tipue-Search-Json/README.md

 ## Changelog

 `1.2.0` - include pages into generated Json
+       **Migration from old version**: Just `npm install` the latest version, no other change needed in your code base
 `1.1.0` - Only posts are included in generated Json